supabase/supabase-py/README.md

 # `supabase-py`

 Python monorepo for all [Supabase](https://supabase.com) libraries.
+This is a work in progress, and currently these are the ones contained in this repository:

 - [supabase](src/supabase/README.md)
 - [realtime](src/realtime/README.md)